Cal Raleigh Player Props: Mariners vs. Yankees

 Cal Raleigh At The Plate

-- Raleigh is hitting .220 with 11 doubles, a triple, nine home runs and 24 walks.
+- Raleigh is batting .221 with 11 doubles, a triple, nine home runs and 24 walks.

-- In 53.3% of his 60 games this season, Raleigh has picked up at least one hit.
-He's also had 12 multi-hit games.
+- Raleigh has picked up a hit in 54.1% of his 61 games this season, with more than one hit in 19.7% of them.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.